stride3d/stride-docs/en/manual/virtual-reality/preview-a-scene-in-vr.md

     > [!Note]
     > Make sure the forward renderer has VR enabled.
 For instructions, see [Enable VR](enable-vr.md).

-Xenko displays the scene preview in your VR device.
+Stride displays the scene preview in your VR device.
 To display the scene on your monitor instead, disable **VRRendererSettings** in the properties of the new forward renderer.

 ![Enable VR](media/vr-renderer-settings.png)